Blogpost

 During this task, the platform will create a new “build” folder where all the code will be downloaded.

 This is done to prevent that the current running code base would get overridden and provides in that manner a “build” versioning option on the Python instance.
+All next steps will be executed from within this build folder.

 Task 2 - Boostrap buildout